Prerna0025/Image-AI-Assistant/readme.md

 ## 🤝 Contributing

-Pull requests and issues are welcome!\
+Pull requests and issues are welcome!
-For major changes, please open an issue first.

 ---